Katherine Rich: Member of Parliament

 Rich entered Parliament in 1999 as a list MP for the National Party.
+At this election, Rich was ranked twenty-third on the National list, a very high placing for someone not already in Parliament.
 She had contested the Dunedin North electorate, but finished second behind incumbent Labour MP Pete Hodgson.
-At this election, Rich was ranked twenty-third on the National list, a very high placing for someone not already in Parliament.
-Her ranking on the National list was high enough to return her as a list MP.
+However, even though National lost government, her ranking on the party list was high enough for her to enter Parliament.

 Once in Parliament, Rich rose quickly through the National Party hierarchy, and eventually was ranked fourth in the party caucus.
 At various times she served as her Party's spokesperson for employment, broadcasting, economic development, state-owned enterprises, and culture.
-In January 2005, however, she refused to give full support to the "tough-on-welfare" Orewa Speech by then-party leader Don Brash, who demoted her to tenth place and dismissed her as social-welfare spokesperson and gave the portfolio to Judith Collins.
+In January 2005, however, she refused to give full support to the "tough-on-welfare" Orewa Speech by then-party leader Don Brash, who demoted her to tenth place and dismissed her as social welfare spokesperson and gave the portfolio to Judith Collins.
 Following the resignation of Don Brash as National Party leader on 27 November 2006, the incoming Leader of the Opposition, John Key, elevated Rich to eighth place within the National caucus and shadow Cabinet.
 She was appointed, on 1 December 2006, the party's spokesperson on education.
 Some notable achievements included co-presenting to Parliament a petition for a Royal Commission of Inquiry into the Peter Ellis case (2003); exposing a huge rise in the number of unallocated cases of physically and sexually abused children (2005); highlighting Labour Government inaction over understaffed PlunketLine (2005); leading National's support for a bill to allow mothers in prison to keep their babies with them until they turn two (2006); revealing irresponsible government spending, including the hip-hop tour spending debacle (2004).
 She was also the only National MP prepared to cross the floor and vote for the 'anti-smacking bill' in 2007 prior to the compromise clause 4 being added.

 In 2002, Rich was the second woman MP (after Ruth Richardson) to take her baby to parliament and breastfeed there.

 For both the 2002 and 2005 general elections, Rich stood unsuccessfully in the Dunedin North electorate, but was returned as a list MP.
 She announced, on 13 February 2008, that she would not stand in the 2008 general election, saying that she wanted to spend more time with her children.
 She was replaced as National candidate for Dunedin North by Michael Woodhouse.